NASA-AMMOS/BSL/docs/api/00-mainpage.md

 It uses POSIX APIs to provide necessary Host functions for the BSL, and OpenSSL APIs to provide crypto functions for the BSL.

-@defgroup example_pp Sample Policy Provider
+@defgroup sample_pp Sample Policy Provider
 @brief Implementation of a simple rule-based policy provider configured with JSON input.

-This group contains files used by the Example Policy Provider library included with the BSL.
+This group contains files used by the Sample Policy Provider library included with the BSL.

 @defgroup default_sc Default Security Contexts